Skip to Content

 This is an important hanger bay in general to Black Spire Outpost as it’s used to provide produce, provisions, and equipment to incoming freighters to the hangar.
 Chef Tuggs is in high demand as a highly trained culinary master, and he’s excited to show off some of the new dishes he created during his time working in May Kanata’s kitchen.

-Docking Bay 7 is a Fast-Casual restaurant in Star Wars Land on the same line with Satu’li Canteen in Pandora: The World of Avatar, and has quickly become our favorite quick service dining in Hollywood Studios.
+Docking Bay 7 is a Fast-Casual restaurant in Star Wars Land on the same line as Satu’li Canteen in Pandora: The World of Avatar, and has quickly become our favorite quick-service dining in Hollywood Studios.

 You really can’t go wrong with any of the food choices here (except for one which we’ll tell you about later), they are all hearty portions and not your typical fast-food fare.
 The atmosphere is also done incredibly well here as you are eating essentially in the middle of a shipping bay, and shipping containers make up your tables too.